faraday-techno/relay-pro/docs/README.md

 > Instructions on how to install

 1. Go to the [Chrome Webstore product page](https://chrome.google.com/webstore/detail/amazon-relay-pro/peionlgkagofbcdmkjmnjfbpnfchdkal?hl=en&gl=US&authuser=0)
-2. Click Buy for button
+2. Click Buy button
-3. Complete the payment process
+3. Complete the payment process ✍🏼
 4. Get the extension installed to your browser

 # How to use